 Pick a Dog with You in Mind

 You are adopting a dog for yourself, right?
 And he’s not for anyone else but you.
 That’s the premise here.
 Don’t feel guilty when deciding on what’s right for you.
 After all, you are the one who’s taking care of your dog.
-He will be your responsibility.
+They will be your responsibility.
 Of course, when you’re living with family members, you must ask if they are fine with living with a pet dog.
 If they say no, that’s a different story.
 For now, let’s assume they are happy with your decision to adopt a dog and that they support you all the way.

 So, where do you start?
-Rather than trimming down your choices to one particular breed, why not choose a dog based on his personality, regardless of whether he’s a Poodle, a Husky, or a Labrador.
+Rather than trimming down your choices to one particular breed, why not choose a dog based on their personality, regardless of whether he’s a Poodle, a Husky, or a Labrador.
 By doing so, you will be able to check out different dog breeds and then see which dog displays the kind of personality and energy level that jives with your own.
-Before going to a shelter, create a personal list of what a perfect dog would be like.
+Before going to a shelter, create a personal list of what your perfect dog would be like.

 Pay Attention to Body Language

 You need to pay attention to a dog’s behavior.
 In most shelters, there are adoption counselors who are just as happy to assist you during a meet and greet with prospective adopters.
 At the first meeting, try to observe which dog seems friendly and amiable.
 Shelter staff know and will tell you if a dog is at ease around you.
 Don’t be too shy to ask a lot of questions.
-They would be happy to discuss with you what they know about a particular dog, including his behavior and history.
+They would be happy to discuss with you what they know about a particular dog, including the dog’s behavior and history.